Beach Cities Rebel Against Newsom 'Hard Close' Order

 Beach Cities Rebel Against Newsom ‘Hard Close’ Order

-(CN) — Coastal cities across in Orange County, California, vowed to defy Governor Gavin Newsom’s beach closure order this coming weekend — and took him to court as an opening shot.
+(CN) — Coastal cities across Orange County, California, vowed to defy Governor Gavin Newsom’s beach closure order this coming weekend — and took him to court as an opening shot.

+Meanwhile, thousands of protesters took to the streets in Huntingon Beach on Friday in defiance of the beach closure and the statewide stay-at-home orders.

 Newsom’s health order came after images of crowded beaches last weekend surfaced, where throngs of people flocked to the shore during the stay-at-home directive meant to slow the spread of the novel coronavirus.